nicolezattarin/VQE-minimization-strategies/README.md

 **Introduction**

-Quantum computers aim to solve problems with high computational costs, which are impossible for classical computers to approach.
-Nevertheless noise and decoherence are major problems on near term quantum devices.
+Quantum computing is a computational framework that aims to provide solutions to problems with high computational costs, which are impossible for classical devices to approach.
+Nevertheless, noise and decoherence are major concerns on Near-Term devices.
-To overcome such issues Variational quantum algorithms are considered.
-These methods are quantum-classical hybrid optimization schemes that employ a classical minimizer to train a parametrized multiple-layer quantum circuit.
+To overcome such issues Variational Quantum Algorithms are considered.
+These methods are quantum-classical hybrid optimization schemes that employ a classical minimizer to train a parameterized multiple-layer quantum circuit.
+The following work focuses on the role played by optimizers during this procedure.
+We aim to individuate which minimizers best suit different variational prob- lems.
 ## The problem

 Our analysis focuses on the role played by optimizers during this procedure.
-We aim to find the family of minimizers that best suit different QML problems and to verify the role of entanglement.
-To do so we approach different strategies of minimization: quasi-Newton methods, heuristic techniques, hyperparameter optimization, stochastic approximation and adiabatic evolution.
+We aim to find the family of minimizers that best suited for a Variational Quantum Eigensolver.
+To do so we approach different strategies of minimization: Quasi-Newton methods, heuristic tech- niques, hyperparameter optimization, stochastic approximation and adiabatic evolution.

 Therefore, with the code provided in this directory, we test different algorithms and strategies on the well-known problem of finding the ground state of an hamiltonian with Variational Quantum Eigensolver.
 Simulations of quantum algorithms on classical devices are performed with [Qibo](https://github.com/qiboteam/qibo), a framework for quantum simulation.